 It’s time to speak from the heart!
 Today, we’re going to explain how to say “I miss you” in Korean.
 This will be a useful phrase to learn to express to that special someone that you want to see him/her.

-This phrases is most often used by spouses and those in romantic relationships to show feelings of missing that person.
-It can be a bit tricky if you aren’t familiar with the informal, standard, and formal versions of Korean.
+This phrase is most often used by spouses and those in romantic relationships to show feelings of missing that person.
+You can even hear it in Korean dramas or Korean songs.
+Though it can be a bit tricky if you aren’t familiar with the informal, standard, and formal versions of Korean.

 Informal “I Miss You” in Korean

-Ninety-nine percent of the time you will be using this expression with your significant other.
+The informal version of “I miss you” in Korean is 보고 싶어 (bogo sipeo).
+Ninety-nine percent of the time, you will be using this expression with your significant other.
 Therefore, it is best to start off with the informal way of saying “I miss you” in Korean.

 You can turn this expression into a question by changing its intonation upwards at the end.

 Use these expressions with your partner or close Korean friends since these are the people you are most likely to miss.
 It’s better to use the informal version of “I miss you” in Korean with spouses rather than the formal language or standard versions since the informal shows more of a degree of closeness.